-I’ve seen a lot of different ways to make handmade pitcher spouts – from a traditional pulled spout to a slab spout.
+I’ve seen a lot of different ways to make a handmade pitcher spout–from a traditional pulled spout to a slab spout.
 But I have to admit that Josh DeWeese’s method was all new to me.
 He starts with a thrown disc of clay and ends up with a unique and attractive attached spout.

-In today’s post, an excerpt from the October 2016 issue of Ceramics Monthly, Josh shares his unconventional process! – Jennifer Harnetty, editor.
+In this post, an excerpt from Fluid Forms with Josh DeWeese, Josh shares his unconventional pitcher spout process! – Jennifer Poellot Harnetty, editor.

-The spout is formed on a separate bat by throwing a flat disk with a recessed center portion that is inch thick and an outer portion that is -inch thick (1).
+The pitcher spout is formed on a separate bat by throwing a flat disk with a recessed center portion that is 1/2-inch thick and an outer portion that is 1/4-inch thick (1).
 Using a wire tool, cut the outer section to create texture and divide the surface into faceted thirds that resemble a Mercedes Benz emblem.
 Shape and attach the spout while the clay is wet and at full plasticity.

 1 Start the spout with a thrown clay disk with a recessed center, then make shallow cuts into the outer area of the disk to create textures and raised lines that divide the circle into three sections.